|

 summonsed a doctor.
 Unfortunately the doctor (Dr Feltenstein) administered an abnormally large dose of morphine sulphate

 and Thomas slipped into a coma.
-Thomas's
+Thomas'

 last words were: "I've had 18 straight whiskies......I think that's the